teksi/wastewater/plugin/teksi_wastewater/tww2ili/README.md

 ## QGIS integration

-This will be integrated into the official QGEP and QWAT plugin installable through the QGIS plugin manager.
+This will be integrated into the official TWW and QWAT plugin installable through the QGIS plugin manager.

 ## Dev